-I'm not saying that we know absolutely everything there is about this product - we're learning more about it on every project, but we've certainly made it our mission to be as well versed as possible.
-Please bear with me as I toot my horn about those whom I've had the pleasure to work alongside.
-For the first edition of this book, we worked primarily with the beta product.
-We have had many conversations with members of the Reporting Services product team at Microsoft as we put the product through its paces to learn what Reporting Services could and couldn't do.
-We did our homework, and we wrote about its wonderful capabilities.
-But as with most Microsoft products, we found that there are about 18 different ways to perform each task.
-Since then, we have deployed Reporting Services in dozens of corporate environments.
+We authors have learned a lot about this product with each project and continue to find creative ways to stretch its capabilities.
+For the first edition of this book, we worked primarily with the betarelease product.
+The second edition was based on our experience with Reporting Services for SQL Server 2000 and SQL Server 2005.
+Over the past five years, we've had many conversations with members of the Reporting Services product team at Microsoft as we put the product through its paces to learn what Reporting Services could and couldn't do well.
+We've also done a lot of consulting work for Microsoft, designing integrated reports for several Microsoft products that are currently on the market today.
+Over the years, we've presented sessions at industry conferences and written books, white papers, and knowledge-base articles.
+As with most Microsoft products, we found that there are about 18 different ways to implement each feature.
+Since then, we have deployed Reporting Services in many corporate environments and trained thousands to use it.
 We've talked to business users to understand their reporting needs and then designed reporting solutions for many types of organizations.
 We've integrated reports into web sites and portals, intranet sites, and desktop applications.
-We've trained hundreds of users, developers, and administrators and have presented at conferences.
-We've designed reports for savings and investment banks, support centers, software companies, sales and customer management system vendors, sportswear companies, and theme park and entertainment companies.
-We've learned a lot about how not to design reports and how to build reporting solutions more efficiently.
+We've designed reports for savings and investment banks, financial services, support centers, software companies, sales and customer management system vendors, sportswear companies, theme park and entertainment companies, manufacturing, construction, supply chain, retail, wholesale, and medical, government, and telecom organizations.
+Having the luxury to invest so much energy into the use of one tool, we've learned how to do a few things really well, but I think we've also learned to keep an open mind toward using creative new methods to solve problems.
+We've learned a lot about how not to design some reports and how to build reporting solutions more efficiently - and which of those 18 feature options makes the most sense.
 This book is based on this foundation of experience.